rafaqz/Rasters.jl/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-__I have added a _complete_ minimum working example below including downloads of any files required and understand that without it my bug is very hard to be fix__
+__I have added a _complete_ minimum working example below including downloads of the files (that works without authentication)  and understand that without it my bug is very hard to be fix__

 ```julia
 mwe_here